 Indonesian eCommerce represents a big opportunity for companies looking for a substantial new market to enter.
 While Indonesia is less developed than some of its Southeast Asian neighbors, it makes up for this in sheer size.
 Indonesia is the world’s most populous island nation, and 4th most populous nation in general.
-Its population is more than 270 million.
-As the country develops both economically and in eCommerce terms, this will represent a huge and largely untapped market.
+Its population is more than 276 million.
+As the country develops both economically and in eCommerce terms, this will represent a largely untapped market.

 In this article we’ll give a brief introduction to this unique country and to the state of eCommerce there.

+Indonesia is a highly conservative, majority Muslim country.
+The country has proudly risen as a democratic entity in recent decades.
 Indonesia is home to around 300 distinct ethnic groups speaking over 700 languages.
 Islam is the dominant religion, with 87.2% of the population belonging to the faith.

 Indonesia’s huge population and domestic consumption base make this country a favorable platform for economic growth and investment potential.
 Therefore it is becoming a key location for regional offices of multinational companies looking to move into the Southeast Asian market.
 This makes Indonesia attractive to investors and is one advantage of operating a business in the country.